 A Glimpse of A Town

-All roads into town will be blocked by whatever is handy, from 18 wheelers, to (if you want to borrow a neat idea from the movie Stake Land), functioning railroad locomotives.
-The interior of town will be shabby and crowded, with trash pickup a memory, though how shabby will depend on how serious the town is to avoid disease and vermin infestation.
+All roads into town will be blocked by whatever is handy, from 18-wheelers, to (if you want to borrow a neat idea from the movie Stake Land), functioning railroad locomotives.
+The interior of town will be shabby and crowded, with trash pickup a memory, though how shabby will depend on how serious the town is to avoiding disease and vermin infestation.

-Any and all gas stations or store that sold propane is long since empty, probably with boarded up windows, their snack bars long since looted.
+Any and all gas stations or stores that sold propane are long since empty, probably with boarded-up windows, their snack bars long since looted.
 The town might be using the place for the municipal still(s) now, but there are other places they might be using as well.

 Other than the outer walls, the town hall and the police stations are both heavily guarded, if your nation had permissive gun laws before the war, the sporting goods and gun stores have either been likewise looted, or the guns and ammunition seized to help form the local militia.